 Will I be asked about my specialized knowledge during the L1B interview?

-Yes, you will likely be asked about your specialized knowledge during the L1B interview.
+You will likely be asked about your specialized knowledge during the L1B interview.
 Be ready to explain what specific skills, techniques, or expertise you possess that are critical to your role in the US company.
 Provide examples of how your knowledge is specialized and why it is essential for the company’s operations.

 What documents should I bring to the L1B visa interview?